 Construction Tower Build STEM– Grab any building blocks (Lego, Duplo, MegaBloks) and invite your preschooler to build a city or neighborhood.
 What plans will they make before building?
 Can you draw them out on a piece of paper the same way a draftsman would draw up plans?
 Use painter’s or electrical tape to make roads on the floor, too.

-Playful Learning Activities for a Construction Preschool Theme
+Playful Learning Activities for a Construction Theme in Preschool

 Pipe Cleaner Building – Using pipe cleaners, encourage your preschooler to build a structure or make a design, shapes, letters, numbers, etc. Allow this activity to be open-ended and a time for exploration.
 This is one of my favorite ways to introduce a construction theme to my preschoolers–with a simple invitation to play!